Gig Booking Agent Questions | Band Booking Questions

 See our tips on Gig Negotiation to help you in this process as well.
 A Gig Checklist is also helpful for what to bring to future gigs.
 The answers to these questions above make the negotiation process alot easier and there is less back and forth.

 Example of a typical gig: We typically play 3 sets of songs (if we don't have an opening band).
 So for a show without an opening band we play for 3 sets (10 - 15 songs per set).
 A typical show may start at 9:30pm and end at 1:30am at a night club.
 Of course day time venues would be different times.
 We take 2 breaks of about 15 to 20 minutes between sets.
 Of course total songs played may vary but we normally have about 40 songs ready to go for a show.
 Visit our song list page (link to your website song page) for songs typically played at a show.
 If we do have an opener band, usually 2 sets are played with one break in between sets.
 If your venue requires a formal contract let us know and we will get that to you.

 Startup bands will most likely not need a contract to play a smaller venue.
-At the beginning of your career you are not going to have as large of a fan base.
+At the beginning of your career you are not going to have as large of a fan base and you just want to get your foot in the door to gig.
 Please keep in mind, if you do not have a contract and you play a show where very little people show up, the venue may cut your verbally agreed to salary.
 Is it fair for them to do this?
-Probably not, but in their minds your band did not make the venue money by having people in the seats to buy drinks and food.
+Probably not, but in their minds your band did not make the venue money by having people there to buy drinks and food.
 That's the other side of the music business.
-This gives you the venues perspective.
+This gives you the venues perspective on live music.
 As you progress in your music career you will want to start having the venue sign a contract with your band.
 Media Web Source does not give legal advice for bands, but there are some great Music Law Books that can help newer bands with contracts and music legal issues.